mckenney5/VexRobotics/MU/README.txt

 --
 Folders:
 	Source - 	RobotC Source Code
-		Stable - 	Stable releases of code
+		Stable - 	Stable releases of code (should only be one file) Testing - 	Testing releases of code
-		Testing - 	Testing releases of code
+		Unsorted - 	Al's example code
 	TeamDocuments -	Documents pertaining to the robot from the team VexDocuments - 	Documents from VEX and TEECA about the challenge --